johnnymast/redbox-cli/docs/arguments/introduction.md

 ### Option flags

-You can use the following options to make your options optional/required or a flag by using the no value type.
+You can use the following option flags to make your options optional/required or a flag by using the no value type.

 `Option::OPTION_REQUIRED`